Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Problem Formulation

 \paragraph{Test-time Missing Intervals}

-In many real-world scenarios, observations exhibit persistent sparsity due to temporary failures, communication losses, or maintenance, leading to block-wise missing intervals at test time.
+In many real-world cases, observations exhibit persistent sparsity due to temporary failures, communication losses, or maintenance, leading to block-wise missing intervals at test time, as shown in Figure~\ref{fig1:setting}.
 This type of missingness is typically easy to detect, as most channels rarely show prolonged zero readings unless the device is disconnected or malfunctioning.
-Accordingly, we introduce a binary mask as auxiliary metadata to indicate whether each channel contains valid observations:

-The binary mask $\mathbf{m}^{(i)}$ indicates whether each patch in channel i should be masked or retained.
-Conventional patch-based methods cannot handle variable numbers of patches per channel, and thus are unable to leverage this binary mask.
-Instead, they typically fill missing entries within each patch using zeros or mean values.
+Conventional patch-based methods cannot handle variable numbers of patches per channel, and thus typically fill missing entries within each patch using zeros or mean values.
 In contrast, our model adopts a non-overlapping patch representation that supports variable patch lengths and counts across channels.
-This enables the binary mask to be effectively used for removing fully unobserved patches from the input, rather than merely filling in missing values.
-Accordingly, the forecasting model is extended to accommodate masking-aware inputs across all channels: $\hat{\mathbf{y}} = f_\theta( \{ ( \mathbf{x}^{(i)}, \mathbf{m}^{(i)}, s_i ) \}_{i=1}^{N} )$.
+This enables the removing fully unobserved patches from the input, rather than merely filling in missing values.
 This formulation supports forecasting under heterogeneous horizons from channel-wise asynchronous sampling, while also accommodating channel-specific missingness in the input at test time.
 The forecast horizon is assumed to be fully observed, since missing intervals in the future cannot be predicted in advance.